mjfb74/collaboration/README.md

 # collaboration

-little bio
+little bio - Barak

-receipssehejd
+receipssehejd - for pizza

-definition is a horse
+definition is a horse - or a pig